 Frequently Asked Questions

-Does the heater actually cool the engine?
+Does the heater cool the engine?

-Can low coolant really cause overheating?
+Can low coolant cause overheating?

 Yes.
-Coolant level matters a lot for heat transfer.
+Coolant is critical for heat control.

-Is adding plain water okay in an emergency?
+Is water okay in an emergency?

 Can overheating damage the head gasket?

 Yes.
-High heat can warp engine surfaces.
+Excess heat can warp engine surfaces.

 Need Your Vehicle Checked?

-Call (541) 344-0115 or contact us here:
+Call (541) 344-0115 or visit our contact page.

 See Also: